Phuket Condo vs Villa 2026: Net ROI Comparison Guide

 Frequently Asked Questions

-Condos typically achieve higher gross yield percentages (7–12%) due to lower entry prices relative to nightly rates.
-Villas generate lower yield percentages (4–8%) but significantly higher absolute annual income.
-Net yield after management fees is more similar — typically 4–6% for both types in well-managed properties.
+Condos typically achieve higher gross yield percentages (indicative 7-12%) due to lower entry prices relative to nightly rates.
+Villas generate lower percentage yields (indicative 4-8%) but significantly higher absolute annual income.
+Net yield after management fees is often similar, typically 4-6% for both types when professionally managed.

-Multiple condos typically generate better total yield and diversify your risk across locations, developments, and guest segments.
-A single villa generates more income per transaction and may appreciate faster in prime locations, but concentrates all your exposure.
-Which is better depends on your total budget, management capacity, and whether personal use matters.
+Multiple condos typically diversify risk across locations and guest segments and can produce higher blended yield percentages.
+A single villa concentrates exposure but may appreciate faster in prime land-scarce pockets.
+The better choice depends on total budget, management capacity, and personal-use plans.

 MORE Group Editorial